lucyzhang04/326Project/team/m2/users.md

 For young adults and adults, maintaining connections becomes more challenging due to busy work schedules and life changes, yet social interaction remains essential for mental well-being.
 Staying connected helps reduce stress, improve happiness, and enhance quality of life.

-By addressing the unique needs of these groups, Connect.me offers both short-term and long-term value, supporting users in building meaningful connections with friends, peers, and even strangers.
+By addressing the unique needs of these groups, **Remind.me** offers both short-term and long-term value, supporting users in building meaningful connections with friends, peers, and even strangers.
 This makes the app not only relevant but impactful at different stages of life.